-We are celebrating this year’s open access (OA) week by talking to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
-We are discussing the reasons behind their choice, the benefits they have seen for their research and career, and the role that institutions as well as transformative agreements can have in assisting with funding.
+For open access (OA) week 2020 we've talked to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
+We've discussed the reasons behind their choice, the benefits they have seen for their research and career, and the role that institutions as well as transformative agreements can have in assisting with funding.
 Here, Dr. Mark Ryan, Digital Ethics Researcher at Wageningen Economic Research, shares his thoughts.

 I believe that OA is paramount to equity and inclusion in academia, but also, for the general public.
 OA promotes the ability of people to read, learn, and debate new topics with one another that would otherwise be impossible for many.
 It levels the playing field and allows a greater diversity of people to engage with a discussion.
 While OA has dramatically helped more people to access texts, it may also create, or even exacerbate, a divide between those who can pay the high OA charges and those who cannot.
 One still needs to have a particular affiliation or agreement between their organisation and the publishing company, so it makes it difficult and costly for independent individuals to publish or individuals in organisations who cannot pay these costs.